Expert on Demand

 Would you like to book a CAGIS Virtual session for your group?

-These fun sessions begin with an interactive presentation, followed by a virtual or hands-on activity, and finish with a summary and time for questions.
+These fun, 1 hour sessions begin with an interactive presentation, followed by a virtual or hands-on activity, and finish with a summary and time for questions.
 Our presenters have experience with students of all ages.
 Most sessions can be adapted to any elementary or high school age group.

 The Chemistry of Crystals

 The Engineering of Ice Cream

 Exciting Energy: Rollercoasters, Catapults, & Rube Goldberg Machines

 Have you ever wondered how large trees grow from tiny seeds?
 Did you know that different seeds can require very different conditions to germinate?
 After an interactive presentation, participants will prepare seeds for germination and track root growth in the days following the session.
 Elements of experimental design and the scientific method are introduced to older participants.

 Preparation: each participant will need a small ziplock bag and sheet of paper towel for each seed type, water to dampen the paper towel, and seeds.
 Participants can have one kind of seed, or multiple kinds of seeds.
 The seeds can be purchased in a garden centre or found in the kitchen (e.g. dried beans, popcorn).
 We recommend that each participant has 3 to 5 seeds of each type.

 Explore physics concepts with simple household items!
 From spinning eggs to electrified sticky tape, we’ll learn how to perform and explain some physics magic tricks to amaze your friends!
 We will discuss the law of inertia, Bernoulli’s principle, light refraction, and more.
 It’s not magic — it’s physics!